Which States Are the Richest, Poorest, and Have the Best Economies

 - Maryland - $78,945.
 The nation's richest state is a bedroom community for the fourth richest city, Washington D.C.
 The median income for the District of Columbia is $75,506.

 - Alaska - $76,440.The northern-most state benefits from oil reserves in Prudhoe Bay.
 It also depends on tourism, which attracts 1.1 million visitors a year.
 Wild seafood, especially salmon, is another significant contributor.
+Alaska also has a universal guaranteed income.
+That spurs spending and economic growth.

 - New Jersey - $76,126.
 This is a bedroom community to New York City.